outerbounds/metaflow-tools/README.md

 ## Metaflow services on Kubernetes (/k8s)
 ### Helm Charts (alpha)
 We provide Helm charts to deploy Metaflow Metadata service and UI in a K8S cluster.
 This way you can use Metaflow without any AWS-specific dependencies on AWS except for having a S3-compatible object storage engine available.
 You can find them under [k8s/helm/metaflow](./k8s/helm/metaflow) in this repository.
-These Helm charts are NOT needed if you are using Azure sample templates above - those templates are all-inclusive.

 ## Cloud agnostic resources (/common)
 ### Sample Metaflow flow definitions